mttmccb/PostCSSTalk/slides/07-css-future/02-css-variables.md

 ### CSS Variables

 * [CSS Custom Properties for Cascading Variables Module Level 1](https://drafts.csswg.org/css-variables/)
-  * Sort of variables but they cascade
+  * Sort of like variables but they cascade
-  * You can change them a run time
+  * You can change them at run time

 ```css
 :root {